uparogya/Utah-CS/README.md

 ### `yarn`

-Install the packages required for the proejct.
+Install the packages required for the project.
 Normally, you only need to do this once.

 ### `yarn start`